February, 2002

 CONCLUSION

 So there you have it.
-There are a lot of things you can do at home to sweeten your resume.
+There are a lot of things you can do at home to sweeten your résumé.
 Some of them belong in the cover letter.
 Some of them are best mentioned during the interview.
 And some of them can contribute to a portfolio or demo reel.

-Click here to go to the previous lesson.
+Click here to go to the previous article.

-Click here to go to the next lesson.
+Click here to go to the next article.

 Click here to return to the School-A-Rama main page.

-© 2002, 2004, 2006 Tom Sloper.
+© 2002-2013 Tom Sloper.
 All rights reserved.
 May not be re-published without written permission of the author.